 This may seem like an obvious warning sign.
 No one likes to be called names, even when it’s innocent teasing by friends.
 The increased awareness of bullying behavior has brought this warning sign more attention.
 The old rhyme “Sticks and stones may break my bones, but names will never hurt me” certainly isn’t true.
 Names, particularly if they are hurled at you by someone who claims to love you, can be terribly painful.
 If people you don’t really care about call you names, it may not be as upsetting.
-If that person is your boyfriend or girlfriend it becomes a whole different story.
+If that person is your partner it becomes a whole different story.
 As in the first warning sign calling names is about control and humiliation.

 We all have dealt with nicknames and insults, even among our friends.
 You might be a nerd, a jock, a popular and be proud about it.
 Having others call you names might roll right off you.
 You need to be able to tell the difference between a silly nickname and an abusive one.
 Any time your partner chooses to insult you, your appearance, your intelligence, your choices or opinions it’s emotional abuse.
-Yes, your partner can have his/her own opinions, but when they question your ideas to the point of insult or humiliation, it becomes emotional abuse.
+Yes, your partner can have their own opinions, but when they question your ideas to the point of insult or humiliation, it becomes emotional abuse.

 It doesn’t matter if the verbal abuse takes place in front of others or not.
 An abusive partner will tell you that no one else will love you because you are fat, ugly, stupid – pick a word.
 Some partners may use the most disgusting references in order to crush your self esteem.
 There is no need to spell them out here; you can imagine what kinds of words they use.
-By insulting you he/she is making you more dependent.
+By insulting you they are making you more dependent.
 Many abusers will humiliate or embarrass their partners in public as a method of control to “prove” that only the abuser can love them.
 A victim of emotional abuse may start to blame themselves for the abuser’s behavior and come to believe what the abuser says.
-Constant criticism will compel the victim to “improve” him/herself.
+Constant criticism will compel the victim to “improve” themselves.
 After all, if the person who loves you thinks you’re stupid then it must be true.

-Remember, if the person you love is making you feel bad about yourself then he/she really doesn’t love you.
+Remember, if the person you love is making you feel bad about yourself then they really don’t love you.
 A healthy relationship should be relaxing and fun.
 You should feel free to express who you really are with your partner.
 You shouldn’t feel that you need to fix yourself in order to meet your partner’s standard.
 Emotional abuse can happen to anyone and it may eventually escalate to physical abuse if it isn’t stopped.

 Isolation - Keeps you from spending quality time with friends and family

 Sure, it’s romantic and fun to spend lots of time together.
 You just want to be with each other and wrap yourselves up in each other.
 You don’t want to pay attention to anything or anyone else.
 It feels nice to have someone pay attention to you exclusively.
 This behavior can become abusive when one partner won’t let the other partner do anything with anyone else.
 If you want to hang out with your friends at the mall, or go on vacation with your parents, the abusive partner becomes jealous.
-He/she may complain that you aren’t spending enough time together even if you think you are.
+They may complain that you aren’t spending enough time together even if you think you are.
 The abuser may convince you to quit your job, favorite activities or hobbies so you can spend more time together.
 After all isn’t that what being in love is all about?

 Isolation from friends and family is a key controlling behavior.
-If you are with your partner constantly (or you are in constant contact with your partner) he/she can keep tabs on you.
+If you are with your partner constantly (or you are in constant contact with your partner) they can keep tabs on you.
 The abusive partner can control where you go, who you see and what you do.
 You may feel that it’s easier to give up spending time with others in order to keep your partner happy.
 But you deserve to be happy, too!
 Spending too much time together can stifle your individuality making you live a life your partner determines.
 Our relationships with friends and family help keep us grounded in what really matters in life.
 The hobbies and activities we enjoy give us a sense of purpose that is integral to our well being.
 An abuser just wants to keep you under control.

 if the time you are spending together is quality time.